shilad/wikibrain/index.md

 ## About

 WikiBrain development is led by [Shilad Sen](http://shilad.com) at Macalester College and [Brent Hecht](http://brenthecht.com) at the University of Minnesota.
-WikiBrain has been generously supported by the National Science Foundation, Macalester College, and the University of Minnesota.
+WikiBrain has been generously supported by the National Science Foundation, Macalester College, the Howard Hughes Medical Institute, and the University of Minnesota.
 WikiBrain is licensed under the Apache License, version 2.

 **Macalester WikiBrain development team, Summer 2013**